chadkluck/serverless-deploy-pipeline-atlantis/README.md

-# Project Stack Template with CI/CD
+# CloudFormation Template for a Deployment Pipeline (CI/CD)

 This project template will create an automated deployment pipeline based on changes commited to a branch in CodeCommit.
 The project to be deployed is built using the Serverless Application Model (SAM).